walles/barnklocka/README.md

 * Write a Privacy Policy (yes, I know)
 * Get screenshots
 * Release on Google Play, but only in Sweden
+* Add a link to the source code inside of the app